novia713/grunt-qa/README.md

 - `grunt shell:security_checker` runs comprobations against nasty libraries (it seeks the composer.lock)

 ### Pdepend & PHPLoc
-- `grunt shell:pdepend` this creates an xml file in «pdepend» directory also creates some JDepend graphics in svg
+- `grunt shell:pdepend` this creates an xml file in «pdepend» directory; also creates some JDepend graphics in svg,
-- `grunt shell:phploc` for quickly measuring the size and analyzing the structure of
+- `grunt shell:phploc` for quickly measuring the size and analyzing the structure of the project.

 ## Feedback wanted
 If you develop DrupalConsole, please let me know how to get better this and feel free to propose any idea or suggestion.